sakloui/jorban-martysmods.github.io/docs/shader_repos/martysmods/immerse_shader_guides.md

 ### Step 3: Configure `Local Contrast Intensity` to Remove Some Contrast

-In order to remove some contrast from the image, while still keeping the benifits that iMMERSE Pro Clarity has to offer, you can configure the `Local Contrast Intensity` argument!
+In order to remove some contrast from the image, while still keeping the benefits that iMMERSE Pro Clarity has to offer, you can configure the `Local Contrast Intensity` argument!

 This argument is touchy, so it only needs a little bit.